An important piece of dinghy sailing history – the Fireball Dinghy prototype – has been added to the Museum’s collection.

 Fireball was marketed through Norris Brothers and became very successful, with over 15,000 boats being registered.
 Due to clever design features, such as plywood construction and an uncomplicated scow shape, it was capable of being built by both amateurs and professionals.
 Peter Milne had designed a boat with outstanding performance, yet within the financial means of a huge potential market.

-Norris Brothers also went on to design Bluebird Jetstar, a water-jet powered ski boat, which was to be marketed at the 1967 London Boat Show imediately after Campbell’s success in claiming the world water speed record.
-Because of the Bluebird crash and Campbell’s death, Jetstar never really made the big time, but several were built and sold.
+Norris Brothers also went on to design Bluebird Jetstar, a water-jet powered ski boat, which was to be marketed at the 1967 London Boat Show immediately after Campbell’s success in claiming the world water speed record.
+Because of the Bluebird crash and Campbell’s death, Jetstar did not become a great success but several were built and sold.